 For example:

 “...He is afraid and admits it; however, he deals with his fear of aggressive violence.
-He chooses to hunt for the beast, arms himself with a spear, and practice killing it: “We’re strong—we hunt!
+He chooses to hunt for the beast, arms himself with a spear, and practices killing it: “We’re strong—we hunt!
 If there’s a beast, we’ll hunt it down!
 We’ll close in and beat and beat and beat—!”(91).”

 Analysis: A literary essay is a kind of essay that requires a writer to provide his analysis as well.